-While we utilize them every day, as homeowners, one thing that we rarely ever spend much time thinking about is the pipes within the structure of your home.
+Why is My Plumbing So Loud?
+Just one question of many that people send us at Active Plumbing and Air Conditioning.
+While we utilize them every day, as homeowners.
+One thing that we rarely ever spend much time thinking about is the pipes within the structure of your home.
 Except when there’s a problem with them, that is.
-When your plumbing is working exactly as it should, there will be little to no noise associated with the water flowing through.
-However, when something is amiss, you may begin to notice it becoming louder and louder each time you utilize any plumbing fixture.
+When your plumbing is working exactly as it should.
+There will be little to no noise associated with the water flowing through.
+However, when something is a mess.
+You may begin to notice it becoming louder and louder each time you utilize any plumbing fixture.
 There are a few noises that can occur, and different reasons why each one happens.
 Let’s check out why your plumbing is so loud!

-Perhaps the most common of all the plumbing noises, banging and hammering within your pipes occurs when the water is turned off and the pressure within the pipes forces the water to collide with the shut-off valve or pipe walls.
+Perhaps the most common of all the plumbing noises, banging and hammering within your pipes.
+Occurring when the water is turned off.
+The pressure within the pipes forces the water to collide with the shut-off valve or pipe walls.
 This collision causes the hammering or banging noise and is noticeable every time you shut off a plumbing fixture.
-Since this nuisance is attributed to the excess pressure within your pipes, it can usually be fairly easy to resolve if you reset the air chambers in your plumbing system.
+Since this nuisance is attributed to the excess pressure within your pipes.
+It can usually be fairly easy to resolve if you reset the air chambers in your plumbing system.

 To achieve this, begin by shutting off the water supply to your entire house by closing the main shut-off valve.
 Once closed, turn on all of your faucets within the home so you can drain the pipes of water entirely.
 If your home has a basement or an outdoor hose, be sure to open these faucets as well.
 After you have drained the pipes, open your main shut-off valve and restore the water supply to your home.
 This action should relieve the pipes of the excess pressure and should alleviate the hammering and banging noises.
 If this does not offer a solution, however, it may be time to call in the professionals.